Android Luciq Migration

 ./luciq-migrator/migrate-to-luciq.sh --source-only --no-backup

-# Run migration on a specific project path
+# Run migration on a different project path

 ./luciq-migrator/migrate-to-luciq.sh /path/to/different/project